 Many banks and building societies offer cash rewards for switching your current account to them, as well as other introductory offers which may appeal.

-While current account don’t tend to have a maximum deposit as such, they do normally only pay interest up to a certain balance.
+While current accounts don’t tend to have a maximum deposit as such, they do normally only pay interest up to a certain balance.
 If you are likely to be significantly in credit, make sure you choose an account with a high interest threshold or explore other options for your savings.

-Many current account are free, but some charge a monthly account fee.
+Many current accounts are free, but some charge a monthly account fee.
 These tend to offer extra features, but make sure you know what you are getting for your money so you can decide whether it is worth it.

 Many current accounts offer cashback when you use the account to pay household bills.
 This can soon add up and is well worth looking into if you are a regular bill payer.